TV Edwards can provide you with expert advice on Licensing Reviews.

-Premises Licence Reviews can happen at any time.
-A responsible authority (for example the police or the local authority) or any other person can apply to the local authority to have a premises licence reviewed.
-Reviews usually come about if it is alleged that the conditions of a premises licence are being breached and the licensing objectives are being undermined.
+Premises licence Reviews can happen at any time after a licence has been granted.
+Usually, Reviews are brought by a responsible authority such as the police or the local authority but can be requested by anyone.
+Reviews usually come about if it is alleged that the conditions of a premises licence are being breached and the licensing objectives are being undermined in one way or another.

 The licensing objectives are: